Cheryl Burke and Matthew Lawrence Are Engaged

 As Cheryl Burke celebrated her special day, the Dancing With the Stars pro received a romantic proposal from her longtime boyfriend Matthew Lawrence.

 "OMG!
-So far so good for 34!," she wrote on Instagram. "#amilliontimesyes #imengaged #herecomesthebride."
+So far so good for 34!," she wrote on Instagram Thursday evening. "#amilliontimesyes #imengaged #herecomesthebride."

 In the social media post, fans got to see a great shot of her stunning diamond ring.
 And yes, she's totally smiling from ear to ear.

 Just last month, the couple attended a red carpet event where they couldn't help but display their love for one another.
-And yes, you could say it was a special date night for the duo.
+And yes, you could say it was a special date night for the typically low-key duo.

 "Date night is like taking everything off, putting our PJs on and staying up till 4 in the morning and obsessing over Homeland," she joked to E!
 News' Sibley Scoles.